mikebway/knative-poc/docs/Installation.md

 knative-operator   1/1     1            1           2m22s
 operator-webhook   1/1     1            1           2m22s
 ```
-Should you wish to revert to naked Minikube, sans Knative Serving, exectute the following after reverting all later
+Should you wish to revert to naked Minikube, sans Knative Serving, execute the following after reverting all later
 steps:

 ```shell